Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Experiments

-\paragraph{Metrics} We measure \textit{Audio Quality} using UTMOS \citep{UTMOS} which produces a quality score in the range of 1-5 (higher is better). \textit{Intelligibility} is measured by the character error rate (CER) in percentages (\%) between the ground-truth text and the Whisper transcripts \citep{Whisper} of the synthesized audio. \textit{Speaker Similarity} is measured by the cosine similarity to the prompt, comparing the embedding of WavLM-TDNN \citep{wavLM}, a popular speaker verification model.
-This metric was also reported in Vall-E and subsequent studies \citep{VALLE, VallE2}.
+\newpara{Metrics.} We measure \textit{Audio Quality} using UTMOS \cite{UTMOS} which produces a quality score in the range of 1-5 (higher is better). \textit{Intelligibility} is measured by the character error rate (CER) in percentages (\%) between the ground-truth text and the Whisper transcripts \cite{Whisper} of the synthesized audio. \textit{Speaker Similarity} is measured by the cosine similarity to the prompt, comparing the embedding of WavLM-TDNN \cite{wavLM}, a popular speaker verification model.
+This metric was also reported in Vall-E and subsequent studies \cite{VALLE, VallE2}.
 The similarity score predicted is in the range of $[-1,1]$, where a larger value indicates a higher similarity.

-For the subjective \textit{Listening Tests}, we selected one random utterance for every speaker in LibriSpeech \textit{test-clean} (20 female and 20 male speakers), resulting in 40 utterances for evaluation.
-The selected utterances were confined to have at most 200 characters to enable the comparison with XTTS \textit{xttsv2}~\citep{XTTS} (\textit{xttsv2} demo limitation).
+For the subjective \textit{listening tests}, we selected one random utterance for every speaker in LibriSpeech \textit{test-clean} (20 female and 20 male speakers), resulting in 40 utterances for evaluation.
 For each sample, we selected a three-second-long speaker prompt from another random utterance of the same speaker.
 Each system synthesizes the desired utterance based on the same text and speaker prompt.
-All experiments were conducted on the Amazon Mechanical Turk (AMT) crowd-sourcing platform with votes collected from 39-58 subjects qualified as \emph{masters}~\citep{sodre2017analysis}.
+All experiments were conducted on the Amazon Mechanical Turk crowd-sourcing platform with votes collected from 39-58 subjects qualified as \emph{masters}~\cite{sodre2017analysis}.

+In the first listening test we assess speech quality and naturalness by the standard 5-point scale Mean Opinion Score (MOS) ~\cite{ribeiro2011crowdmos}.
+25 distinct subjects assessed each utterance.
+We report the average scores and the 95\% confidence interval.